Skip to main content

 Clamping and cold-start

-• Per-report clamp — a single report can move the target’s score by at most a bounded amount.
-Prevents flash-crashes from coordinated negatives.
+• Per-report clamp.
+A single report can move a target’s score by at most a bounded amount, preventing flash-crashes from coordinated negatives.

-• Decay toward neutral — in the absence of fresh data, scores drift toward a neutral value.
-A node that stops participating loses reputation eventually but not instantly.
+• Decay toward neutral.
+In the absence of fresh reports, scores drift toward a neutral value over time.

 What triggers reports